Home » By Course » Dessert » Old Fashioned Carrot Cake

 This Old Fashioned Carrot Cake recipe is made differently than most: It holds the secret to a richer texture and a superbly moist crumb.
 That secret is to cook and puree the carrots before adding them to the batter.
 Give it a try and we think it will win you over!

 I’ve always loved carrot cake.
 One reason is because it gives me a convenient excuse to enjoy a sinfully thick layer of irresistible cream cheese frosting.
-I have to admit, a repressed fantasy of mine is to take an entire bowl of cream cheese frosting, grab a spoon, sit down in a comfy chair, and have at it.
+I have to admit, a secret fantasy of mine is to take an entire bowl of cream cheese frosting, grab a spoon, sit down in a comfy chair, and have at it.
 Have you ever experienced that urge?
 I’ve never mustered the courage to do it.
 Maybe someday.
 Someday when calories no longer stick to hips and thighs (HA!).

-Or perhaps I’ve never given into the urge because cream cheese frosting, as irresistibly wonderful as it is, really is at its best when it’s “on“ something.
+Or perhaps I’ve never given into the urge because cream cheese frosting, as irresistibly wonderful as it is, really is at its best when it’s “on something.
 And there’s no better “something” than carrot cake.
 Carrot cake and cream cheese frosting pair together so exquisitely they define the very definition of match made in heaven.

-This Old Fashioned Carrot Cake has a feel of “yesteryear” about it which I love with the inclusion of mace, a spice that was extremely common generations ago but is virtually unheard of today, the touch of orange zest, and its simplicity of preparation.
+This Old Fashioned Carrot Cake recipe has a feel of “yesteryear” about it which I love with the inclusion of mace, a spice that was extremely common generations ago but is virtually unheard of today, the touch of orange zest, and its simplicity of preparation.
 Enjoy a slice with a glass of cold milk and you’ll be in heaven!

-How to Make Old Fashioned Carrot Cake
+Old Fashioned Carrot Cake Recipe

 Let’s get started!